autowarefoundation/autoware/common/autoware_ad_api_msgs/README.md

 In that situation, the AD API users such as developers of a web service have to switch the application behavior based on the version that each vehicle uses.
 The version of AD API follows [Semantic Versioning][semver] in order to provide an intuitive understanding of the changes between versions.

+## Routing

+The routing service support two formats.
+One uses pose and the other uses map dependent data directly.
+The body part of the route message is optional, since the route does not exist when it is cleared by the service.

 <!-- link -->

 [semver]: https://semver.org/